This The Sports Gene summary looks at a fascinating book about how our genetics and environment impact our sporting ability or lack of it.

 These factors play a much bigger role in success than we realise.
 What we attribute to talent is often the result of hard work and the luck of being born to the right parents in the right environment.

-I really enjoyed this book as it helped to enlighten me on the success of some people opposed to others.
+I really enjoyed this book as it helped to enlighten me on the success of some people as opposed to others.
 Much like Epstein’s other book on sports, Range, it’s a great page-turner!

 Who should read The Sports Gene?